neskech/minecraft_gl/readme.md

    -
       - General cleanup of the chunk generation system code
       - Event based communication between the scene and renderer
+      - Switch back to raw OpenGL
+      - Backface culling
+      - Batching of chunks into a single draw call
+      - CubeMap for skybox
       - Transparent blocks via sorting of mesh faces in particular chunks
+      - Better JSON parsing with helper functions for better organization
+      - Null texture implementation
       - Noisemap generation on a seperate thread to reduce chunk generation time
       - Dynamic biomes
       - Physics and a player model